bizl/b-it-test/README.md

   - Mock

 ## How to Run the site (windows)
--Checkout the git repository
+- Checkout the git repository
--Start command prompt and navigate to the web application root folder  <local-folder>\BoroughITTest\CustomerManager\CustomerManager.Web
+- Start command prompt and navigate to the web application root folder  <local-folder>\BoroughITTest\CustomerManager\CustomerManager.Web
--Type "dotnet run".
-The site will build and display the server url and endpoint -Enter url in web browser
+- Type "dotnet run".
+The site will build and display the server url and endpoint
+- Enter url in web browser
--Register with username and password, then login
+- Register with username and password, then login